 Our greatest accomplishment to date is having been invited to perform at the White House in December 2002 after the Chorale was selected through a recorded audition.
 We sang in the Book Signers Room and Grand Foyer for invited guests of the White House, including White House staff and dignitaries, friends and family of President and Mrs. Bush, cabinet members, and international leaders.
 We are extremely proud to have been granted this distinction!

-As we look back at our achievements, we have had many special experiences in addition to our three scheduled concerts each year.
+As we look back at our achievements, we have had many special experiences in addition to our regularly scheduled concerts each year.
 We recently added another first for us, having sung by invitation in January 2009 in the US premiere of Karl Jenkins' Stabat Mater at Lincoln Center in New York City.
 Meeting the composer, hearing his comments, and singing the piece in his presence has added insight and inspiration to our performance here in Connecticut.

 On Easter Sunday 2002, we performed by invitation at performed by invitation at Carnegie Hall under the direction of John Rutter.
 We were indeed honored and privileged to sing under this internationally known conductor and composer, performing his own magnificent composition Magnificat.
 We were then invited back to Carnegie Hall for a performance in January, 2003 under the direction of Terre Johnson, Conductor-in-Residence for Mid-America Productions of New York City.
 Then for Thanksgiving Sunday 2006 we were invited for a third time to Carnegie Hall to sing Mass of the the Children under the great Rutter's baton once again .